One Wild Oat

 Plot

-Barrister Humphrey Proudfoot attempts to discourage his Cherrie's infatuation for Fred, a philanderer, by revealing Fred's past.
-The plan backfires when Alfred Gilbey, the daughter's would-be father-in-law, threatens to reveal the barrister's own shady background.
+Solicitor Humphrey Proudfoot attempts to discourage his daughter Cherrie's infatuation for Fred, a philanderer, by revealing Fred's past.
+The plan backfires when Alfred Gilbey, the daughter's would-be father-in-law, threatens to reveal the solicitor's own shady background.

 More details